computationalcognitivescience/lovelace/content/_part_iii/mathlib.md

 input generator, moving the bias across all possible inputs.
 By combining these biases, we can cover more of the input domain.' %}

-So why don't we always write unconstrained input generators?
-This is because they are hard to make.
+So why don't we always write constrained input generators?
+This is because they are hard to make, at least harder than the unconstrained versions.
+It is a question we need to ask when developing simulations: Does the bias in the unconstrained generator skew the results too much?
+Then consider investing in developing a constrained input generator.
+For now, you can lean back and enjoy the generators we provide.

 ## Cheat sheet